nngerncham/ma395_heuristic/project/milestone3.md

 ![3D plot of all points (blue), top 10 points (orange), and perfect point (red)](algorithms/images/3d-top10.png)

+[This diagram was rotated because at the previous angle, it doesn't show the orange points (best points).
+The test results are not here anymore so I can't go back and change the other one.]

+---

+\newpage

 # Updates for M3

 ## Implementation